-Estimated Closing Costs Calculators: calculate closing costs when buying a home

->

-> Most buildings in NYC charge buyers a non-refundable board application fee.
-In fact, the fee is collected upon submission of the board application along with move-in fees & deposits (from the buyer) and move-out fees & deposits (from the seller).
-Lastly, this fee is non-refundable: in other words, the buyer won’t receive this money back if rejected by the co-op board.
+Most buildings in NYC charge buyers a non-refundable board application fee.
+The fee is collected upon submission of the board application along with move-in fees & deposits (from the buyer) and move-out fees & deposits (from the seller).
+Lastly, this fee is non-refundable: in other words, the the buyer won’t receive this money back if rejected by the co-op board.

->

-> This tax is paid by the buyer: 1.8% for loans under $500k and 1.925% for a mortgage over $500k, based on the amount of mortgage financing the purchase.
+The buyer pays this Tax: 1.8% for loan amounts under $500k and 1.925% for a mortgage over $500k, based on the amount of mortgage financing the purchase.
 However, the amount of the Mortgage can be reduced by negotiating a Purchase CEMA (“Consolidation, Extension, and Modification Agreement”) with the seller.

->

-> The mortgage application or origination fee in NYC varies from $500 to $1,000.
-Sometimes. some banks waive this fee as a favor for their premium clients.
+NYC’s mortgage application or origination fee varies from $500 to $1,000.
+Sometimes.
+Some banks waive this fee as a favor to their premium clients.
 Besides, the average appraisal fee is ~$750 but can go up to $1,250 for higher price properties.
 Banks always hire a 3rd party appraiser.
-On top of that. buyers also pay for a Mortgage Recording Fee of about $200.
+On top of that.
+Buyers also pay a Mortgage Recording Fee of about $200.

->

-> The standard real estate agent commission in NYC is around 6% of the sale price.
-Sometimes, sellers negotiate it down to 5%.
+The standard real estate agent commission in NYC is around 6% of the sale price; sometimes, sellers negotiate it down to 5%.
 The main reason why commissions remain elevated in NYC is that most buyers work with a buyer’s agent.
 As a result, the typical 5% to 6% commission paid by the seller is split equally between the seller’s agent and the buyer’s agent.
 Sellers do not offer less than 2.5% to 3% to a buyer’s agent because it impacts the marketing of the listing.
 Concretely, sellers in NYC sign an exclusive listing agreement, which stipulates a fixed commission percentage paid at closing.
-For unrepresented buyers, the total commission is received by the listing agent instead of being split with a buyer’s agent.
+The total commission is received by the listing agent instead of being split with a buyer’s agent for unrepresented buyers.
 As a result, buyers are encouraged to work with buyer agents because people perceived to be free since sellers are paying a fixed total commission for broker fees.